theruziev/urouter/README.rst

     router.get("/home", handler)

-    # Registered all route in aiohttp
+    # At this point aiohttp is ready to register all routes
     router.export()